Understanding Your Experience

-To talk more about your experience and to get support, call the Wellness Exchange Hotline at (212) 443-9999 anytime to speak with a counselor.
+To talk more about your experience and to get support, call the Wellness Exchange Hotline at (212) 443-9999 or chat via the app anytime– just ask for a Crisis Response Counselor (CRC).
 Your conversations with Wellness Exchange counselors are confidential, so you can ask any questions you have.
 We also have established local phone numbers to reach the Wellness Exchange around the world — whether you are in NYU Abu Dhabi, NYU Shanghai, or at an NYU global site.

 I was sexually assaulted in the past.
 What can I do?

 Sexual assault, no matter when it happens, can change your life.
 It can change your view of yourself and others.
 You may experience changes in your sleeping and eating patterns.
 You may have nightmares or flashbacks about the assault.
 You may be afraid of being alone, or fear being in crowds.
 Support and help are available for you.